 You may have plenty of examples of how you are resilient and adaptable.
 These make for fantastic narratives in your personal statement or TMDSAS personal characteristics essay.
 You can even use medical school rejection and reapplication as inspiration in a medical school reapplicant personal statement.

-This competency is the desire to be of service and help others.
-This is a much broader category than it seems, since this competency does not explicitly relate to the healthcare profession, although it has obvious ties.
+This competency is the desire to be of service to others.
+It is a much broader category than it seems because this competency does not explicitly relate to the healthcare profession, although it has obvious ties.

 Many premeds exhibit this competency through premed jobs, but if you don’t have healthcare or clinical experience, you can still demonstrate it.
 Non-healthcare volunteer work is an excellent way to be of service to others, for instance.

 This competency is quite self-explanatory, but it is another broad category.
-It focuses on collaboration with others, the ability to give and receive constructive feedback, and share information with teammates.
-Your extracurriculars or research experience are a great place to demonstrate this competency, as well as your secondary essays.
+It focuses on collaboration with others and the ability to give and receive constructive feedback and share information with teammates.
+Your extracurriculars or research experiences are a great way to demonstrate this competency in your secondary essays.

 Thinking and Reasoning Competencies